chugah/sparta-plaesent-fashion-site/README.md

       - Source folder contains the assets, components, data, and styles
       - Source folder also has the index and App js files that act as entry points to the application

+  - It would have been helpful to have discussions with the team on how to best handle different screen sizes